jonathancaleb/enoflow/CONTRIBUTING.md

 ## Getting your foot in

-Our preferred way of providing the opportunity for people to contribute to Enoflow is through a process that starts with creating a new issue, the summary of the workflow that you can expect and should adhere to is the following:
+Our preferred way of providing the opportunity for people to contribute to Noodle is through a process that starts with creating a new issue, the summary of the workflow that you can expect and should adhere to is the following:

 - You see an area of improvement in the code base, this could be a fix, feature, refactoring...etc
-- Create an [issue](https://github.com/Enoflow-run/Enoflow/issues) on our Github repository.
+- Create an [issue](https://github.com/noodle-run/noodle/issues) on our Github repository.
 - Wait until a team member discusses the issue with you, and if both parties are in agreement, you can start working on the issue.
 - Once work has started, you can create a draft pull request and remember to link your pull request with the issue.
 - Once the work is complete, change the status of the pull request to ready for review.
-- We will review the pull request and if all is good, congratulations! 🥳 you are now a Enoflow contributor!
+- We will review the pull request and if all is good, congratulations! 🥳 you are now a Noodle contributor!
 - If not, we will explain the changes that need to be made for the pull request to be merged or why it can't be merged.

-If you would like to be more involved in the development of Enoflow, we would like to invite you to our [Discord Server](https://discord.gg/SERySfj8Eg) where we can have a chat together and get you involved in the project!
+If you would like to be more involved in the development of Noodle, we would like to invite you to our [Discord Server](https://discord.gg/SERySfj8Eg) where we can have a chat together and get you involved in the project!

 ### Some simple rules